-- We have two equity compensation plans that have been approved by our stockholders: the 2020 Omnibus Incentive Plan and the 2020 Employee Stock Purchase Plan (the "ESPP").
-We have granted awards under the 2020 Omnibus Incentive Plan, however, as of December 31, 2020, we had not offered our employees the opportunity to purchase any shares under the ESPP. - Consists of 986,204 shares of our Class A common stock issuable upon the settlement of RSUs, 355,689 shares of our Class A common stock issuable upon the exchange of Class P Units, 47,620 shares of our Class A common stock issuable upon the exercise of stock options.
-The number of shares of Class A common stock issuable upon exchange of Class P Units included in the table above is based on the closing market price of our Class A Common Stock on December 31, 2020 of \$48.23 per share. - The weighted average exercise price relates only to stock options.
-The calculation of the weighted average exercise price does not include outstanding equity awards that are received or exercised for no consideration. - Consists of shares of our Class A common stock available for future stock-based awards under our 2020 Omnibus Incentive Plan which may include, at the discretion of our Compensation Committee or Board of Directors, non-qualified stock options, incentive stock options, stock appreciation rights, RSUs, restricted stock, OpCo Units or other classes of partnership units in ZoomInfo OpCo (including, without limitation, LTIP Units), performance-based awards and other equity-based awards. - Relates to Class P Units awarded prior to our IPO.
-The Class P Units interests" having economic characteristics similar to a stock option and have the right to share in any increase in the equity value of ZoomInfo OpCo above a certain participation threshold (i.e., the distribution threshold).
-Vested Class P units are exchangeable, at the holder's election, into a number of shares of our Class A common stock at the time of exchange above the "distribution threshold" associated with the Class P Units, multiplied by the number of Class P Units being exchanged.
-The number of shares of Class A common stock at the standard of the standard of the number of shares of Class P Units included in the table above is based on the closing market price of our Class A common stock on December 31, 2020 of \$48.23 per share.
+(1) We have two equity compensation plans that have been approved by our stockholders: the 2020 Omnibus Incentive Plan and the 2020 Employee Stock Purchase Plan (the "ESPP").
+We have granted awards under the 2020 Omnibus Incentive Plan, however, as of December 31, 2020, we had not offered our employees the opportunity to purchase any shares under the ESPP.

+(2) Consists of 986,204 shares of our Class A common stock issuable upon the settlement of RSUs, 355,689 shares of our Class A common stock issuable upon the exchange of Class P Units, 47,620 shares of our Class A common stock issuable upon the conversion of LTIP Units, and 552,440 shares of our Class A common stock issuable upon the exercise of stock options.
+The number of shares of Class A common stock issuable upon exchange of Class P Units included in the table above is based on the closing market price of our Class A Common Stock on December 31, 2020 of \$48.23 per share.

+(3) The weighted average exercise price relates only to stock options.
+The calculation of the weighted average exercise price does not include outstanding equity awards that are received or exercised for no consideration.

+- (4) Consists of shares of our Class A common stock available for future stock-based awards under our 2020 Omnibus Incentive Plan which may include, at the discretion of our Compensation Committee or Board of Directors, non-qualified stock options, incentive stock options, stock appreciation rights, RSUs, restricted stock, OpCo Units or other classes of partnership units in ZoomInfo OpCo (including, without limitation, LTIP Units), performance-based awards and other equity-based awards. - (5) Relates to Class P Units awarded prior to our IPO.
+The Class P Units are "profits interests" having economic characteristics similar to a stock option and have the right to share in any increase in the equity value of ZoomInfo OpCo above a certain participation threshold (i.e., the distribution threshold).
+Vested Class P units are exchangeable, at the holder's election, into a number of shares of our Class A common stock equal in value to the "spread value" represented by the excess of the value of shares of Class A common stock at the time of exchange above the "distribution threshold" associated with the Class P Units, multiplied by the number of Class P Units being exchanged.
+The number of shares of Class A common stock on December 31, 2020 of \$48.23 per share.
 All Class P Units awarded since our IPO have been awarded pursuant to the 2020 Omnibus Incentive Plan and all future Class P Units will be awarded pursuant to such plan or another plan approved by our stockholders.